Stability conditions on Kuznetsov components: Review on tilt and Bridgeland stability

 Let $u \in \C$ be the unit vector in the upper half plane with $\mu = -\frac{\Re u}{\Im u}$.
 Then it is straightforward to see that

 is a weak stability function on $\Coh_{\alpha, \beta}^\mu(X)$.

 \begin{Prop} The pair $(\Coh_{\alpha, \beta}^\mu(X), Z_{\alpha, \beta}^\mu)$ is a weak stability condition on $\Db(X)$. \end{Prop}

-In the context of stability conditions, this statement would follow automatically from Proposition \ref{prop:tiltstability} via the $\widetilde{\GL_2^+}(\R)$-action on the space of stability conditions; however, due to the special treatment of objects $E \in \cA$ with $Z(E) = 0$, no such action exists a priori on the set of weak stability conditions.
+In the context of stability conditions, this statement would follow automatically from Proposition~\ref{prop:tiltstability} via the $\widetilde{\GL_2^+}(\R)$-action on the space of stability conditions.
+However, due to the special treatment of objects $E \in \cA$ with $Z(E) = 0$, there is no a priori reason for the existence of such action on the set of weak stability conditions; in fact, Proposition~\ref{prop:tiltedtiltstability} typically cannot be applied iteratively.

 Proposition~\ref{prop:tiltedtiltstability} will be a consequence of the following general result.

 \begin{Lem} Let $\sigma=(\AA,Z)$ be a weak stability condition.
 Let $\AA_0\subset \AA$ be the abelian subcategory whose objects have $Z=0$.
 Assume the following: \begin{enumerate}[{\rm (a)}] \item $\AA_0$ is noetherian. \item For $A\in\AA$, there exists a maximal subobject $\widetilde{A}\hookrightarrow A$, $\widetilde{A}\in\AA_0$, such that $\Hom(\AA_0,A/\widetilde{A})=0$. \item For $A\in\AA$ with $\mu_\sigma^+(A)<+\infty$, there exists $A\hookrightarrow \widehat{A}\in \AA$ such that $\Hom(\AA_0^{},\widehat{A}[1])=0$ and $\widehat{A}/A\in\AA_0^{}$. \end{enumerate} Then, given $\mu\in\R$, we have